gauravbdev/api_generator/README.md

 ```

 ### notes
+- support for tables with composite keys as primary key will be added soon

 - currently table names or column names with spaces in your db are not supported by this tool, it will potentially break the code

 - all fields are set to be required by default, you can modify the class files inside the ```model``` folder to set default value of fields to None, this will make those fields optional